top of page

 Diversity, Equity and Inclusion for Law Enforcement

-We all have bias.
-Bias impacts the way we see the world and make choices about how we interact with others.
-The goal of this workshop is to better understand and mitigate bias in our processes, not the removal of bias.
-This training provides an opportunity to explore how each of us sees the world and widens the aperture of awareness when working with others through assessment, crisis de-escalation and interventions.
-This workshop teaches the importance of improving the accuracy and validity of our processes as it applies to the three critical areas of gathering information, making decisions, and developing interventions.
+We all have biases.
+Bias affects how we see the world and how we choose to interact with others.
+The goal of this workshop is to better understand and mitigate bias in our processes, not to remove it.
+This training provides an opportunity to explore how each of us sees the world and to broaden our awareness when working with others through assessment, crisis de-escalation, and interventions.
+This workshop emphasizes the importance of improving the accuracy and validity of our processes across three critical areas: gathering information, making decisions, and developing interventions.

 More details on our Preparedness Page.